akjems/aaltm-react-static/README.md

-# React-Static - Basic Template
+# React-Static - AAL TM

-To use this template, run `react-static create` and use the `basic` template.
+Create created from the react-static basic template